rmolinari/data_structures/README.md

 # Data Structures

 This is a small collection of Ruby data structures that I have implemented for my own interest.
 Implementing the code for a data structure is almost always more educational than simply reading about it and is usually fun.
+I wrote some of them while participating in the Advent of Code (https://adventofcode.com/).

 These implementations are not particularly clever.
 They are based on the expository descriptions and pseudo-code I found as I read about each structure and so are not as fast as possible.